tarof429/moreflix/README.md

 docker compose up
 ```

+Be careful that you do NOT override variables define in the `.env` file.
+Doing so will cause connection issues that can be difficult to troubleshoot.
+If in doubt, SSH into the moreflix container to see what environment variables are being set.

+If you want to toggle between development mode and production mode, use separate windows.

 2. Populate the database (optional)

 The moreflix application will automatically create the database on startup.
 However, you can still recreate it by issuing a curl statement.